-- 1. We also used an alternative scale of gender attitudes by assigning the mean of nonmissing items to missing responses.
-The sample size for that analysis is 7,453, but the results are essentially the same as with the smaller sample. - 2.
-The 1985 GSS used a different form of this question for half the sample.
+- 1. We also used an alternative scale of gender attitudes by taking the mean of non-missing items.
+The sample size for that analysis is 7,453, but the results are essentially the same as with the smaller sample. - The 1985 GSS used an alternative form of this question for half of the sample.
 These responses were dropped from our analysis. - 3.
-We have also used the census definition of South and found no South effect once the proportion of fundamentalists is included in the model. - 4.
-As in most analyses of states (or nations, counties, etc.), this analysis treats states as random effects despite the fact that they constitute the entire population and not a sample from which we are attempting to infer population parameters.
+We have also used the Census definition of South and found no South effect once proportion fundamentalist is included in the model. - 4.
+As in most analyses of states (or nations, counties, etc.), this analysis treats states as random effects despite the fact that they comprise the entire population and not a sample from which we are attempting to infer population parameters.
 Thus, statistical significance does not carry the same meaning here as when sampling from a larger population. - 5.
-The attitude scores that are mapped in Figure 1 are adjusted averages of the sevenitem scale.
-Estimates from a random-effects model are used because they pull the state means toward the national mean when state sample sizes are small and the state averages are therefore less reliable (Bryk & Raudenbush 1992).
-In addition, five states are not sampled by the GSS (Idaho, Maine, Nebraska, New Mexico, and Nevada) and so would have missing data in Figure 1.
-We have interpolated their values in Table 1by using the state-level equation 2. - 6.
-In addition, the South has other regional markings beyond just the Bible Belt, including the Football Belt (emphasis on college sports) and the Pageant Belt (importance attached to beauty pageants).
-It would be interesting to test these other cultural markers to examine how they might also explain southern patterns of gender attitudes.
-We are indebted to a reviewer for these alternative interpretations. - 7.
-While not a primary component of our analysis, year and proportion fundamentalist interactions reveal that the proportion fundamentalist effect was not any more or less significant in the mid 1980s than in the late 1990s.
+The attitude scores that are mapped in Figure 1 are adjusted averages of the seven-item scale.
+Estimates from a random effects model are used because they pull the state means towards the national mean when state sample sizes are small and the state averages are therefore less reliable (Bryk and Raundenbush 1992).
+In addition, five states are not sampled by the GSS (ID, ME, NE, NM and NV) and so would have missing data in Figure 1.
+We have interpolated their values by using the state-level equation (2) in Table 1. - 6.
+In addition, the South has other regional markings beyond just the "Bible Belt" including, the "Football Belt" (emphasis on college sports), and the "Pageant Belt" (importance attached to beauty pageants).
+It would be interesting to test these other cultural markers to examine how they might also explain Southern patterns of gender attitudes.
+We are indebted to a reviewer for these alternative interpretations.

+7. While not a primary component of our analysis, year and proportion fundamentalist interactions reveal that the proportion fundamentalist effect was not any more or less significant in the mid 1980s than in the late 1990s.